 The Steady Steps™ Tool - A simple way to support your child in the moment.

-When your child feels stuck, overwhelmed, or unsure, these steps below can help you move through the moment together.
+When your child feels stuck, overwhelmed, or unsure, this tool can help you know what to do next.

 Start by choosing what kind of moment this is for your child.